TomasMileto/Box-Hell/README.md

 ##What I Learned

-• The basics of the Unity Editor\n
+• The basics of the Unity Editor\
-• Game Managers, UI Managers, Instances and Singletons\n
+• Game Managers, UI Managers, Instances and Singletons\
-• Usage of the Unity Inspector\n
+• Usage of the Unity Inspector\
-• Basic Animations, sprites and Animator\n
+• Basic Animations, sprites and Animator\
-• Movement and colliders\n
+• Movement and colliders\
-• Instantiate and Destroy (for shooting and mobs)\n
+• Instantiate and Destroy (for shooting and mobs)\
-• Playability\n
+• Playability\
-• Inputs, Mouse Position and simple Raycasts\n
+• Inputs, Mouse Position and simple Raycasts\
-• Audio and Camera treatment\n
+• Audio and Camera treatment\
-• Basic Particles Systems\n
+• Basic Particles Systems\
-• 2D and 3D vectors\n
+• 2D and 3D vectors\
-• How to Build the project\n
+• How to Build the project\